 Vocal Range: 3 Octaves and a semitone Bb2-B5

 Vocal Strengths: Alicia Keys is capable of singing complex vocal runs, through the registers, and is able to hold notes for periods of time without wavering in pitch or tone [Fallin'].

 The belting range is weighty and thick and often shares the smoky quality of the lower range.
-The notes above the fifth octave are most often reached without the aide of mixing with the head voice, and the resulting tone has a good dynamic, fuller sound and a rawer edge.
-Alicia Keys can mix her notes- hear How Come You Don't Call Me- and produce a purer tone, but it comes at the expense of the power and fullness of the sound.
+The notes above the fifth octave are most often reached with a chest-dominate mix, and the resulting tone has a good dynamic, fuller sound and a raw edge [Girl On Fire].
+Alicia Keys does have versatility here and can alter her belt, shifting it to a head-dominate position [ How Come You Don't Call Me].
+The result is a sound that is purer in tone and smoother in timbre, but this comes at the expense of power and fullness.

 Vocal Weaknesses: The way Alicia Keys maintains her thicker belting tone, without mixing, could have a negative effect on the voice, ultimately inflaming it and producing a harsher sound.